RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Implementation Details of RLinf-VLA

-\paragraph{Loss Normalization by Trajectory Length} Unlike in LLM tasks, where longer responses are often more likely to be correct, successful trajectories in robotics are typically not longer than failed ones.
-To ensure that both successful and failed trajectories contribute equally during optimization, we normalize the policy loss by the trajectory length under the \textit{Valid Action Mask} setting.
+As mentioned in the main text, we normalize the policy loss by the trajectory length under the \textit{Valid Action Mask} setting.
 Specifically, if a trajectory $\tau_i$ has $T_i^\text{succ}$ valid timesteps, the contribution of each timestep to the objective is scaled by $1/T_i^\text{succ}$.
 The GRPO objective under this setting is:

 This prevents longer trajectories from disproportionately dominating the gradient and ensures balanced learning across trajectories of varying lengths.